ericmckevitt/rmpc-config/README.md

 - `eyeD3 --recording-date=2025-01-31 *.mp3`

 ### Features
-I use the `albumartist` tag to denote the artists who are featured on the album.
+I use the `albumartist` tag (separate from the `artist` tag) to denote the artists who are featured on the album.
 To speed up the process of tagging features, I include the features in the track name using the following format (`"<song_title> (feat. <featured_artist>).mp3"`) and then run the following command from the album directory:

 ```bash
 for f in *.mp3; do